Post

 • “hammock time” is important

 To illustrate all of the above with some example, let me tell you a bit about copilot.el 0.3.
 I became the primary maintainer of copilot.el about 9 months ago.
 Initially there were many things about the project that were frustrating to me that I wanted to fix and improve.
 After a month of relatively focused work I had mostly achieved my initial goals and I’ve put the project on the backburner for a while, although I kept reviewing PRs and thinking about it in the background.
 Today I remembered I hadn’t done a release there in quite a while and copilot.el 0.3 was born.
 Tomorrow I might remember about some features in Projectile that have been in the back of my mind for ages and finally implement them.
 Or not.
-I don’t have any planned order in which I revisit my projects - I just go wherever my inspiration (or current problems related the projects) take me.
+I don’t have any planned order in which I revisit my projects - I just go wherever my inspiration (or current problems related to the projects) take me.

 And that’s a wrap.
 Nothing novel here, but I hope some of you will find it useful to know how do I approach the topic of multi-project maintenance overall.
 The “job” of the maintainers is sometimes fun, sometimes tiresome and boring, and occasionally it’s quite frustrating.
 That’s why it’s essential to have a game plan for dealing with it that doesn’t take a heavy toll on you and make you eventually hate the projects that you lovingly developed in the past.
 Keep hacking!